 25 grams (1/4 cup) organic rolled oats

-Method Preheat oven to 350°F. Line a muffin tin with 12 liners.
+Method Preheat the oven to 350°F. Line a muffin tin with 12 liners.

 In a separate bowl, add the cake flour, baking soda, and sea salt and whisk together.
 Add the flour mixture to the butter mixture and mix on low until combined.